58% of French meat consumers are reducing their annual meat consumption

 Forthcoming webinar on the survey

-A webinar will take place on 25 May 2024 between 11 am–12 noon (CET) allowing participants to learn more about consumer preferences and behaviours towards plant-based foods over the past two years.
+A webinar will take place on 25 May 2024 between 11 am–12 noon (CET) allowing participants to learn more about consumer preferences and behaviors towards plant-based foods over the past two years.

 Those taking part will gain a deeper understanding of the long-term potential of the plant-based food industry and the extent to which further growth can be sustained.
 If you work in the food industry, you can’t afford to miss this webinar!
 Register here